-In 2017, the Special Investigations Unit invoked their mandate on fourteen (14) incidents involving our members with the following results:
+The SIU invoked its mandate on thirteen (13) incidents involving DRPS members in 2018, with the following results:

-- In three (3) of the cases the subject officer was cleared of criminal responsibility by the SIU.
-The subject officer was also found by the Professional Standards Unit not to have committed any offence under the code of conduct of the Police Services Act. - In four (4) of the cases, the SIU decided not to proceed and terminated their investigation. - The other seven (7) cases are still under investigation by the SIU and a decision has not been rendered.
+- In seven (7) of the cases, the subject officer was cleared of criminal responsibility by the SIU.
+The subject officer was also found by the Professional Standards Unit not to have committed misconduct as defined by the Code of Conduct of the Police Services Act. - In five (5) of the cases, the SIU decided not to proceed and terminated its investigation. - One (1) case is still under investigation by the SIU and a decision has not been rendered.